Tim Howard: International career

 Howard was the starting goalkeeper for the 2009 FIFA Confederations Cup, including the semi-final in which the United States upset Spain, then the number one-ranked team in the world.
 Howard's eight saves earned him his first clean sheet of the tournament and the first shutout of the Spanish side since 2007.
 Following the United States' second-place finish in the tournament, Howard was awarded the Golden Glove for best goalkeeper.

 Howard was the starting goalkeeper for the 2010 World Cup, in South Africa, and turned in a man of the match performance against England in his World Cup debut.
 Howard's distribution to Landon Donovan led to the game-winning goal of the final group match against Algeria, giving the United States passage into the round of 16.
 During the United States' round of 16 game against Ghana, Howard conceded two goals in a 2–1 loss.

 After Mexico defeated the United States to win the 2011 Gold Cup Final, Howard made a controversial statement regarding the post-match ceremony.
 The trophy presentation was conducted entirely in Spanish, despite the tournament being held in the United States.
-Howard went on to say that it was a "disgrace" and commented further that if the final had been in Mexico City and the United States had won, the ceremony would not have been made in English.
+Howard went on to say that it was a "disgrace" and commented further that if the final had been in Mexico City and the United States had won, the ceremony would not have been spoken in English.

 Howard with U.S. Vice President Joe Biden during the 2014 FIFA World Cup.